From conceptualisation through to the final email of the campaign, I'll ensure each touch point is resonant and consistent.

 The world of gaming is insanely competitive.
 Just like any product or service looking to hold its hand up the highest, Avalanche Studios wanted to put their faith in the magical combination of words and images to make their games stand out as the go-to choice.

-The games' shop windows are huge in achieving this goal, especially on websites like Steam, the ultimate store font for playing, discussing, and creating games.
+Strategy: The games' shop windows are huge in achieving this goal, especially on websites like Steam, the ultimate store font for playing, discussing, and creating games.
+The intervention of my copywriting services were needed to answer the 'why'.
+Namely, why should people purchase this DLC (downloadable content).

-Through descriptive and SEO-friendly storytelling, I created narrative and character descriptions for Call of the Wild.
-The words strike a fine balance between gameplay expectations a for the players and the beauty and uniqueness of the environment they'll be immersed in.
+Authenticity: Learning how users of this particular gaming series, Call of the Wild, was vital in creating an authentic description that they could resonate with.
+With extra support from SEO data, I was able to create narrative and character descriptions where the words struck a fine balance between gameplay expectations for the players and the beauty and uniqueness of the environment they'd be immersed in.

 Auctionet's need was to create a new website with a heavy B2B focus.
 It had one goal in particular: to peak B2B audiences' interest in becoming a growth partner.